pablo-meier/Pablog/_src/posts/2010-09-26-repost-professor-layton-and-hell-yes.md

-    Title: "Repost:  Professor Layton and the Hell Yes" Date:2010-09-26T21:14:00
+    Title: Repost:  Professor Layton and the Hell Yes Date:2010-09-26T21:14:00
     Tags: pablolife

 My last blog before this got digitally bulldozed:  I was hosting on a pay-per-webserver and when I got a new credit card forgetting to update the account, they sent one spam-collected warning before they deleted my site.
 Luckily I was able to salvage most of the posts via Google Cache, with the hope that I could write a script to de-WordPress-HTMLize them, and upload again so they could see another day.
 I haven't done it yet, but might still.
 The main reason I haven't is because a) those posts had lots of images I hosted on the server as well, which makes them uglier, and b) **those posts are like these, but much more boring.**